26 Best Places to Visit in Kandy, Sri Lanka

 There's an observation deck built near the waterfall base to provide you with a clear view.
 However, it's not advisable to swim here.

-Accommodation nearby the Huluganga Ella Waterfall
+🏨 Accommodation close to the Huluganga Ella Waterfall

 Water flowing into a lake in the middle of lush plains under partially cloudy skies